rmagick/rmagick/CONTRIBUTING.md

 Welcome
 -------

 Thank you for considering contributing to RMagick.
-Your contribution is always welcome!
+Your contribution is always welcome and appreciated!

 Background